mitre-public/dist-tree/docs/ADRs.md

 - **Context:** TreeTransactions are "ACID transactions" that convert a tree from one state to the next (e.g. add new data to the tree while repacking the tree to retain balance).
 - **Challenges:**
-    - A TreeTransaction is likely to move many Entries from one DataPage to another.
+    - A TreeTransaction is likely to move many `Tuples` from one `DataPage` to another.
-    - We could use **Delta Encoding**: e.g., A TreeTransaction could communicate these updates by saying Entry XYZ moves from DataPage 123 to DataPage 456.
+    - We could use **Delta Encoding**: e.g., A TreeTransaction could communicate these updates by saying Tuple XYZ moves from DataPage 123 to DataPage 456.
     - Alternatively we could use **Full Encoding**: e.g. a TreeTransaction could simply say, "Delete the old DataPages 123 and 456".
 Here are complete new version of those two DataPages.